RayHightower/RayHightower.com/_posts/2014-12-22-too-soon-for-alpha-centauri.markdown

 It's too soon for RubyCaribe, right now.
 But we will get there.

-{% imgcap right /images/LinuxBarbados-tux-logo_300.png LinuxBarbados.org %}
+{% include image.html img="/images/LinuxBarbados-tux-logo_300.png" caption="LinuxBarbados.org" %}

 ###Upside: LinuxBarbados
 While planning RubyCaribe, our team began an amazing relationship with the University of the West Indies at Cave Hill ([UWI](http://www.cavehill.uwi.edu/)).
 We collaborated with UWI to create [LinuxBarbados](http://linuxbarbados.org).
 The monthly LinuxBarbados meetings are an exciting way to grow your open source software and hardware skills.
 Discussions cover Linux, Parallella, Raspberry Pi, Ruby, Java... and more.